 The high school and middle offices reopen Monday, January 4.
 Please give us a call if you have any questions.

 SAFE RE-ENTRY TO SCHOOL PLAN

 Nineveh-Hensley-School Corporation has developed a health and safety plan for the 2020-2021 school year.
 Also, each Indian Creek principal has issued letters for students and their parents about specific plans for their schools.
 Parents should contact their students' principals for questions.
 Changes are highlighted in orange.

 New Guidelines for Sending Students Back to School

 The Indiana State Department of Health has updated guidelines for parents sending their children back to school this year.
-If your child has a fever (>100 degrees), sore throat, cough, diarrhea, nausea, vomiting, headache, loss of taste or smell or body aches, please keep child and siblings home from school.
+If your child has a fever (>100 degrees), sore throat, cough, diarrhea, nausea, vomiting, headache, loss of taste or smell or body aches, please keep child home from school.
 If another member of the household is being tested for COVID or has symptoms as listed above, please keep your student home and consult the school nurse.
 Call Nurse Jill Lawalin, 317.878.2108, if you have questions or concerns.

 NEW TRAFFIC ROUTES, EFFECTIVE AUGUST 6